Anti-Bullying Activities: Take Proactive Steps Toward Preventing & Ending Bullying in Your Community.

 First and foremost, it’s essential for teachers to take a proactive stance against bullying.

-By making anti-bullying a part of the classroom conversation, you can reinforce the importance of treating everyone with respect to your students—and in turn, you create a safe space for kids who experience bullying problems to come forward and ask for help.
+By making anti-bullying activities a part of the curriculum, you can reinforce the importance of treating everyone with respect to your students—and in turn, you create a safe space for kids who experience problems with bullying to come forward and ask for help.

 2. Bullying Doesn’t Just Happen at School

-Bullying gets more attention today than it did in the past because it doesn’t just happen at school anymore.
-Instead, the Internet and the rise of social media have made it possible for bullies to torment their victims 24/7.
+As we discussed above, bullying doesn’t just happen at school anymore.
+Instead, the Internet and the rise of social media have made it possible for bullies to harass their victims 24/7.

 To make matters worse, the Internet also allows bullies to stay anonymous.
-Some students may not have bullied in the past because they were afraid of getting in trouble or facing negative social consequences, but the Internet removes these barriers—and even gives them the chance to team up with other bullies to further harass others.
+Some students may not have bullied others in the past because they were afraid of getting in trouble or facing negative social consequences, but the Internet removes these barriers—and even gives them the chance to team up with other bullies to further taunt their victims.

 3. Kids Face Immense Pressure